RichardWatkins1/CV/README.md

 - The Complete Node.js Developer Course (2nd Edition).
 - Practical Object-Oriented Design in Ruby by Sandi Metz.
 - The Well-Grounded Rubyist, Second Edition.
+- What The Flexbox - Wes Bos course.

 ## <a name="Experience">Experience</a>